Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse detector DELIGHT: Dedicated Detectors at the 100 TeV FCC-hh

 Table~\ref{table:compare} shows that DELIGHT performs very well for most of the benchmark points with $c\tau > 10^1$\,m.
-We are keen to see how it performs for shorter decay lengths.
-In Fig.~\ref{fig:delight}, we present the signal acceptance of the three above mentioned configurations of the DELIGHT detector in the $m_{\phi}-c\tau$ plane.
+We are keen to see how it performs for shorter proper decay lengths.
+In Fig.~\ref{fig:delight}, we present the signal acceptance of the three above-mentioned configurations of the DELIGHT detector in the $m_{\phi}-c\tau$ plane.
 By comparing Fig.~\ref{fig:6b} with Fig.~\ref{fig:3c}, we find that for LLPs with mean proper decay lengths less than 1\,m, the signal acceptance for FOREHUNT-C significantly exceeds DELIGHT-B, particularly for higher masses.
 For example, for $m_{\phi} = 4.4$\,GeV and $c\tau = 1$\,m, FOREHUNT-C outperforms DELIGHT-B by a factor of ${\cal{O}}(3\times 10^3)$.
-DELIGHT-B demonstrates superior performance for LLPs with decay lengths $\geq 10^2$\,m across all benchmark points.
-For intermediate decay lengths of around 10\,m, DELIGHT-B performs better than FOREHUNT-C for LLPs with masses $<2.5$\,GeV.
+DELIGHT-B demonstrates superior performance for LLPs with proper decay lengths $\geq 10^2$\,m across all benchmark points.
+For intermediate proper decay lengths of around 10\,m, DELIGHT-B performs better than FOREHUNT-C for LLPs with masses $<2.5$\,GeV.
 However, for higher masses, FOREHUNT-C surpasses DELIGHT-B in terms of signal acceptance.
 For completeness, we have also given the signal acceptance for the proposed DELIGHT detectors with smaller sizes in Fig.~\ref{fig:6a} and Fig.~\ref{fig:6c}.
 We see for DELIGHT-A, the signal acceptance is reduced by a factor of 2 compared to DELIGHT-B for $c\tau \geq 10^2$\,m.
-For DELIGHT-C, the signal acceptance decreases by a factor of $\sim 2$ compared to DELIGHT-B for all masses and decay lengths.
+For DELIGHT-C, the signal acceptance decreases by a factor of $\sim 2$ compared to DELIGHT-B for all masses and proper decay lengths.
+This is a remarkable observation since it will have a great impact on the civil engineering costs of making the detectors.
+Although DELIGHT-C has a volume two times than that of DELIGHT-A, the former has a lower cross-sectional area towards the IP ($50\times50$\,m$^2$) as compared to DELIGHT-A ($100\times100$\,m$^2$).
+This increases the geometric acceptance of DELIGHT-A in the $\Delta\eta\times\Delta\phi$ plane.
+So, if DELIGHT-B cannot be made because of its large size and volume, DELIGHT-A will be the next suitable transverse detector to be built for FCC-hh, instead of having a smaller volume than DELIGHT-C.